PerformanceEstimation/PEPit/docs/source/contributing.rst

 General guidelines
 ------------------

-We only ask you follow common guidelines, namely that the provided code:
+We kindly ask you follow common guidelines, namely that the provided code:

 - sticks as much as possible to the PEP8 convention.